-The Plan stated that it is developing a new training curriculum related to interest payments.
+The Plan implemented post pay audits on late paid and late adjusted claims.
+It will conduct refresher training for its claims processing employees as it relates to the elements of payment accuracy including payment of interest and penalties.
+Due to the repeat finding surrounding payment of interest and the number of errors identified, it is necessary for training material to undergo a complete review.
+The Plan is developing a new training curriculum.
 Training of all claims processing staff will be completed by January 31, 2021.
-The Plan provided a draft of the training curriculum in its current form.
-The Plan will submit the revised training curriculum and evidence of staff attendance to the Department by February 15, 2021.
+The Plan provided a draft of the training in its current form.
+It will submit the revised training curriculum and evidence of staff training attendance to the Department by February 15, 2021.